neuland/jade4j/README.md

 <a name="api-caching"></a>
 ### Caching

 The `JadeConfiguration` handles template caching for you.
-If you request the same unmodified template twice you'll get the same instance and avoid unnecesarry parsing.
+If you request the same unmodified template twice you'll get the same instance and avoid unnecessary parsing.

 ```java
 JadeTemplate t1 = config.getTemplate("index.jade");